COMP2281/software-engineering-group-17/documentation/Requirement-Specification.md

 - Execution, Decision-Making: **Technical Lead**

-To conclude: the agile scrum approach is best for our team due to our existing skill set, and also allows individual member's talents to shine.
+To conclude: The agile scrum approach is best for our team due to our existing skill set, and also allows individual member's talents to shine.

 ### 3.2 - Project Schedule